 As you are mixing and matching, keep these tips in mind:

-- Try to not have more than 3 finishes in a room.
+- Try to not have more than 3 finishes in a room, including wall color.
 Paint is perfect to help with this.

 - Aim for a similar style in all of the pieces, even though they aren’t matching exactly.
 Try adding one “different” piece to break it up.

 - The function of your furniture is the most important.
-Hunt for pieces that give you the function you need plus the style you love; it is worth the wait and worth the investment.
+Hunt for pieces that give you the function you need plus the style you love; it’s worth the wait and worth the investment.